 You can easily spend a few days here and combine your visit with a side trip to some of the other popular destinations around the region.
 Use this guide to plan your visit and enjoy the best things to do in Hampton, VA.

-In Hampton Roads and across the country, beer festivals have been a hallmark of spring and summer — from the mostly local Williamsburg Craft Beer Festival to the left-field collaboration beers of the overnight Common Grounds festival in Virginia Beach.
-It was tipsy, and it was glorious.
+In Hampton Roads and across the country, beer festivals have been a hallmark of spring and summer — from the mostly local Williamsburg Craft Beer Festival to the left-field collaboration beers of the overnight Common Grounds Festival in Virginia Beach.

 Even long before bridges made them easy to reach, Virginia beaches were attracting tourists from Washington D.C. and other communities on the eastern coast.
 Virginia offers something for everyone